Grootegast: Geography

 The former municipality contained the population centres: Doezum, Enumatil, Faan, Grootegast, Kornhorn, Lutjegast, Niekerk, Oldekerk, Opende, Sebaldeburen.
-In some of these villages they still speak the West Frisian language.
+In some of these villages, they still speak the West Frisian language.

-The village of Grootegast
+History

+The village originated around the year 1000 (as Majorgast) and was profiled from 1400 onwards as the counterpart of Lutjegast.
+The village contains a 17th-century church, the so-called Witte Kerkje ('Little White Church').
+This church was restored in 1829.